rafaelsilva9126/springernature/ReadMe.md

 1. Run  by command line using the mvn test command on the path of the project (Maven installed is required.)
 2. Run by junit clicking on RunnerTest.Java and execute by junit
-3. Run by cucumber clicking on Coverage.featurefile
+3. Run by cucumber clicking on SearchFunctionality.featurefile

 --HEADLESS MODE